its-hmny/AlgaT/README.md

 # AlgaT
-Tutorial application on HeapTree and HeapSort by Enea Guidi, Marco Tomasone and Luca Genova AlgaT is a project to help newcomers understand data structures as HeapTree and the algorithm HeapSort
+Tutorial application on HeapTree and HeapSort by Enea Guidi, Marco Tomasone and Luca Genova.
+AlgaT is a project to help newcomers understand data structures as HeapTree and the algorithm HeapSort

 To start the applicatio just compile the source code and enjoy